Why Should I Participate In the Impact Collaborative? What’s In It For Me?

 We have all heard that Cooperative Extension is America’s best-kept secret.
 All extension professionals should feel a sense of urgency that a system with so much to offer is not more widely recognized as a contributor in addressing the complex issues faced by the people we serve.
 The Impact Collaborative process is designed to help extension professionals in four important ways:

-- Think and work differently as you use new and leading edge collaborative change approaches.
+- Think and work differently as you innovate new and leading edge approaches

 Some extension professionals will develop entirely new skills and new mindsets.
-Extension professionals already working in engaged and innovative programs will have opportunities to become facilitators, key informants, or otherwise advance these skills in extension colleagues.
+Extension professionals already working in engaged and innovative programs will have opportunities to become facilitators, key informants, or otherwise advance their skills.

 Who Can Apply?
 Am I Eligible?